dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 northern end of the census tract.
 However, the dataset arrived unmasked and includes a larger area than the census tract.
 Mask <br>
 the land cover dataset to only include data from within the census tract.

-Exercise 2 (Challenge): No description yet
+Exercise 2 (Advanced): No description yet